magerton/ec2-for-R-and-julia/README.md

 ---
-title: Mark's Guide to Amazon EC2 for R and Julia
+title: Mark's Guide to Amazon EC2 (and MS Azure) for R and Julia
 author: Mark Agerton
 date: 2017-06-12
 ---

 This is a guide on how to set up an Amazon EC2 cluster for use with RStudio and/or Julia.
+There are also instructions for setting up an MS Azure instance.

-There are a few ways to get data on and off the servers in addition to the Dropbox directions provided by <http://www.louisaslett.com/RStudio_AMI/>.
+For EC2, there are a few ways to get data on and off the servers in addition to the Dropbox directions provided by <http://www.louisaslett.com/RStudio_AMI/>.
 Renting EC2 space can be quite cheap, especially if you use a Spot Instance.
 Pricing is a continuous uniform-price auction, and if you are outbid, your instance is terminated w/out warning.
+Azure does not have spot-pricing like Amazon, but they do have 72 core instances that can be requested (bigger than 64 cores for Amazon, but no free credits for these).

 The guide assumes you have some basic familiarity with using a linux-like terminal (e.g., navigating the file structure, copying, moving, ssh, etc).
 Note that Windows 10 now includes the "Windows Subsytem for Linux" (WSL), which provides a very nice terminal environment ([MSDN setup guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)).
+The Git Bash terminal will also work nicely.

 If you have suggestions, pull requests & edits are welcome!!